-Term Meaning (f) the reply must state why, in light of the evidence or material on record if any, the Court should not proceed to summary judgment.
-5. Evidence for hearing of summary judgment.- (1) Notwithstanding anything in this Order, if the respondent in an application for summary judgment wishes to rely on additional documentary evidence during the hearing, the respondent must:- (a) file such documentary evidence; and (b) serve copies of such documentary evidence on every other party to the application at least fifteen days prior to the date of the hearing.
-(2) Notwithstanding anything in this Order, if the applicant for summary judgment wishes to rely on documentary evidence in reply to the defendant's documentary evidence, the applicant must:- (a) file such documentary evidence in reply; and (b) serve a copy of such documentary evidence on the respondent at least five days prior to the date of the hearing.
+No. Term Meaning (a) file such documentary evidence in reply; and (b) serve a copy of such documentary evidence on the respondent at least five days prior to the date of the hearing.
 (3) Notwithstanding anything to the contrary, sub-rules (1) and (2) shall not require documentary evidence to be:- (a) filed if such documentary evidence has already been filed; or 17 (b) served on a party on whom it has already been served.
-6. Orders that may be made by Court. -(1) On an application made under this Order, the Court may make such orders that it may deem fit in its discretion including the following:- (a) judgment on the claim; (b) conditional order in accordance with Rule 7 mentioned hereunder; (c) dismissing the application; (d) dismissing part of the claim and a judgment on part of the claim that is not dismissed; (e) striking out the pleadings (whether in whole or in part); or (f) further directions to proceed for case management under Order XVA.
-(2) Where the Court makes any of the orders as set forth in sub-rule (1) (a) to (f), the Court shall record its reasons for making such order.
+6. Orders that may be made by Court.-(1) On an application made under this Order, the Court may make such orders that it may deem fit in its discretion including the following:- (a) judgment on the claim; (b) conditional order in accordance with Rule 7 mentioned hereunder; (c) dismissing the application; (d) dismissing part of the claim and a judgment on part of the claim that is not dismissed; (e) striking out the pleadings (whether in whole or in part); or (f) further directions to proceed for case management under Order XVA.
+(2) Where the Court makes any of the orders as set forth in subrule (1) (a) to (f), the Court shall record its reasons for making such order.
 7. Conditional order.-(1) Where it appears to the Court that it is possible that a claim or defence may succeed but it is improbable that it shall do so, the Court may make a conditional order as set forth in Rule 6 (1) (b).
-(2) Where the Court makes a conditional order, it may:- (a) make it subject to all or any of the following conditions:- (i) require a party to deposit a sum of money in the Court; (ii) require a party to take a specified step in relation to the claim or defence, as the case may be;
+(2) Where the Court makes a conditional order, it may:- (a) make it subject to all or any of the following conditions:- (i) require a party to deposit a sum of money in the Court; (ii) require a party to take a specified step in relation to the claim or defence, as the case may be; (iii) require a party, as the case may be, to give such security or provide such surety for restitution of costs as the Court deems fit and proper;

-Term Meaning (iii) require a party, as the case may be, to give such security or provide such surety for restitution of costs as the Court deems fit and proper; (iv) impose such other conditions, including providing security for restitution of losses that any party is likely to suffer during the pendency of the suit, as the Court may deem fit in its discretion; and (b) specify the consequences of the failure to comply with the conditional order, including passing a judgment against the party that have not complied with the conditional order.
-8. Power to impose costs.-The Court may make an order for payment of costs in an application for summary judgment in accordance with the provisions of sections 35 and 35A of the Code.'.
+No. Term Meaning (iv) impose such other conditions, including providing security for restitution of losses that any party is likely to suffer during the pendency of the suit, as the Court may deem fit in its discretion; and (b) specify the consequences of the failure to comply with the conditional order, including passing a judgment against the party that have not complied with the conditional order.
+8. Power to impose costs.-The Court may make an order for payment of costs in an application for summary judgment in accordance with the provisions of sections 35 and 35A of the Code.
 Note: Order 13-A provides however, that an application for summary judgment under shall not be made in a suit in respect of any Commercial Dispute that is originally filed as a summary suit under Order 37.
-21. Writ of Summons A Summons issued in prescribed form by the court calling upon the defendant to enter appearance and file its written statement of defence within the stipulated time.
-22. Writ jurisdiction Under the Indian Constitution, the Supreme Court and High Courts can issue writs for the enforcement of fundamental rights, administrative action and judicial or quasi-judicial action.
-23. Vakalatnama Letter of appointment issued by a party to a legal proceeding, appointing an advocate, or a firm of advocates to act, appear and plead on its behalf in such proceeding.
+22. Writ of Summons A Summons issued in prescribed form by the court calling upon the defendant to enter appearance and file its written statement of defence within the stipulated time.
+23. Writ Jurisdiction Under the Indian Constitution, the Supreme Court and High Courts can issue writs for the enforcement of fundamental rights, administrative action and judicial or quasi-judicial action.
+24. Vakalatnama Letter of appointment issued by a party to a legal proceeding, appointing an advocate, or a firm of advocates to act, appear and plead on its behalf in such proceeding.